Rupi Kaur: The Sun and Her Flowers (2017–2019)

-Home Body (2020–present)
+Home Body and Healing Through Words (2020–present)

 Kaur released her third poetry collection, Home Body, on 17 November 2020.
 The collection features illustrations from Kaur and became one of the best-selling books of 2020.
-Kaur state that she sought to feel less pressure for commercial profit while writing the collection.
+Kaur stated that she sought to feel less pressure for commercial profit while writing the collection.
 She reached out to fellow authors for guidance because she had imposter syndrome due to Milk and Honey's success.
 She began work on the collection in 2018, during a time of depression, and concluded the process amidst a period of introspection, a by-product of the COVID-19 pandemic.

 During the COVID-19 pandemic, Kaur moved back in to her parents' house in Brampton and began teaching workshops on Instagram Live, due to feelings of loneliness and fear and a desire to connect with her audience.
 To her students, she emphasizes a natural and therapeutic approach to writing.

 Kaur self-released a poetry special, Rupi Kaur Live, consisting of poetry readings and anecdotes accompanied by visuals and music, in April 2021, after it was turned down by streaming services – Kaur acknowledged that it was an atypical prospect.
 By August that year it had been released on Amazon Prime in a limited capacity.
 Explaining the impetus, Kaur recalled her separation of performance and prose, attempting to hide the former, and how her eventual marriage of the two styles "in maybe 2016" allowed the show to occur.
 In 2021, she performed as a part of a tribute to Jack Layton.

+In 2022, she released her fourth book, Healing Through Words.
+The idea for the book was conceived at Instagram Live writing workshops that she held during the COVID-19 pandemic, and she realized that many of her readers "used writing as a form of self-care."
+An interactive book with free writing exercises dedicated to her readers, the book also shares "what my writing process is, how I overcome writer's block, my tips, my tricks."